CrawfordGroup/MagPy/README.md

 A Python reference implementation for including explicit magnetic fields in quantum chemical calculations.
 Current capabilities include:
-  - Complex Hartree-Fock (HF) and Configuration Interaction Doubles (CID)
+  - Complex Hartree-Fock (HF), Second-Order Møller-Plesset (MP2), and Configuration Interaction Doubles (CID)
   - Atomic axial tensors via numerical derivatives of wave functions
-  - Vibrational Circular Dichroism spectra for (very) small molecules using SCF and CID wave functions
+  - Vibrational Circular Dichroism spectra for (very) small molecules using HF, MP2 and CID wave functions

 This repository is currently under development.
 To do a developmental install, download this repository and type `pip install -e .` in the repository directory.